Skip to main content

 formulastringFormula expression for computed type fields

-outputTypeenumOutput data type for computed fields: text, number, decimal, boolean
+outputTypeenumOutput data type for computed fields: number or text

 Custom Field Types